arsalan-19/ai-expense-tracker-telegram-v1/README.md

 ## Why This Project Matters

-This is not just an automation project.
+This isn’t just an automation.

 It’s an attempt to solve a behavioural problem: